-The identified hot spots allowed us to come up with an individual Carbon Reduction strategy plan for each driver which gives them a better direction of where they are and where they are going in order to reach net zero by 2040.
+The identified hot spots allowed us to come up with an individual Carbon Reduction strategy plan for each operator which gives them a better direction of where they are and where they are going in order to reach Net Zero Carbon by 2040 (Scopes 1 & 2) - Scope 3 by 2050, in line with government targets.

-Our next step is to work closer with our major client management teams and develop a new case study, focusing on the implementation of the carbon reduction strategy across a major site.
-Our aim will be to monitor the progress in reduction of carbon emissions, however we are also interested to look at other factors that also have a major impact i.e.: the weather.
+Our next step is to work closer with our major customer management teams and develop a new case study, focusing on the implementation of the carbon reduction strategy across a major site.
+Our aim will be to monitor the progress in reduction of carbon emissions, however we are also interested to look at other factors that also have a major impact i.e: the weather.

-We are looking forward to continue our collaboration in the future with HS2 and all of our other clients to understand their priorities and approaches on their own journey to Net Zero.
+We are looking forward to continue our collaboration in the future with HS2 and all of our other customer to understand their priorities and approaches on their own journey to Net Zero.